BCDigSchol/policedata/_pages/about_the_source.md

 * **Incredibly detailed and well-organized records.** Savage was meticulous about his record-keeping.
 His ledger gives us a systematic look at arrests, crimes, and public services in Boston's North End during the 1850s.
 The level of detail is remarkable – you can see crime patterns and understand how the new police force was finding its footing.

 * **A window into 1850s Boston life.** Beyond just police work, these records capture daily life in one of Boston's most vibrant neighborhoods.
-You'll find stories of ordinary people dealing with extraordinary times – a city transforming from colonial town to modern metropolis.
+It is a part of the story of a city transforming from colonial town to modern metropolis.

 * **Missing piece of American policing history.** The Burns Library dataset from 1855-59 covers those crucial early years when cities across America were figuring out how to do modern policing.
 Boston was among the first, and Captain Savage's records show us how they actually made it work.